dotnet/arcade/Documentation/Darc.md

 **Parameters**

-- `reporting` - **(Required)** Specifies that it for PKPI- Build time purpose only.
+- `reporting` - **(Required)** Specifies that it's for PKPI- Build time purpose only.
 This is not for any visualization in BarViz or Maestro.
 - `-c,--channel` -  **(Required)** Name of the channel/s.
 - `-d, --definitionId` - **(Required)** Definition Id.
 - `-m,--minutes` - **(Required)** Goal time in minutues.